 Left untreated, melanoma can spread (or metastasize) to other parts of the body.
 We usually become aware that the melanoma has metastasized when cancer cells are found in the lymph nodes close to the infected body part.
 One of the roles of the lymphatic system is to filter blood plasma and the lymph nodes act as traps to prevent harmful substances, including bacteria and cancer cells from circulating through the body.
 When cancerous cells are discovered in the lymph nodes it could mean that the melanoma has metastasized to the brain, lungs, liver or other organs.
 If this occurs, the cancer is known as metastatic melanoma and not brain, lung or liver cancer.

 The true causes of melanoma are still a mystery and it is not fully understood why one person develops melanoma while another remains healthy.
 What we do know, however, is that some people are more at risk than others and that the more risk factors a person has, the more likely he/she is of developing the disease.
 Having said that, it is not uncommon for people who present NO risk factors to also get melanoma.

 Individuals concerned about their risk for melanoma are encouraged to speak with their primary physician or board certified dermatologist.
-Dr. Menkes and Dr. Soohoo are happy to discuss the symptoms patients should recognize and the recommendations for checkups.
+Dr. Menkes, Dr. Soohoo, and Drr.
+Wang are happy to discuss the symptoms patients should recognize and the recommendations for checkups.
 Our advice regarding skin cancer is based on each patient’s medical history, family history, and unique risk factors.